Log in with RealMe

 Who should use government branding

-Government property mandated agencies should apply New Zealand Government branding and agency-neutral branding to new or refurbished office accommodation that is not already planned or designed, as of July 2022.
+Government property mandated agencies should apply New Zealand Government branding and apply these guidelines to new or refurbished office accomodation, or offices that are undergoing a rebranding exercise.

 Government property mandate